clalil/fake_news_client/README.md

 ---
 ## Deloyment URL
 This application consists of a front-end Client and a back-end API.
+To fully explore the website you can log in as a journalist & create articles using the following credentials:
+**username:** journalist
+**password:** password

 Our team's CraftAcademy repos are found at:
 [Front-end Deployment](https://newsroom-fake-news.netlify.com/) and [Front-end GitHub](https://github.com/CraftAcademy/fake_news_client)
 [Front-end Github for mobile version](https://github.com/CraftAcademy/fake_news_mobile)
 [Back-end Deployment](https://.herokuapp.com/) and [Back-end GitHub](https://github.com/CraftAcademy/fake_news_backend)